maxxk/programming-languages/presentations/02-Classification.md

 double fmax(double a, double b);
 ```

-Curry: make from two-argument function a function which returns an another function.
+Curry: transform two-argument function into a function which returns an another function.

 fmax : (a : double) × (b : double) → double